rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 bind(server_socket_fd, (struct sockaddr *)&server_address, sizeof(server_address));
 ```

-First, I need to understand how to create a `sockaddr_in` struct (which is the variable `server_address`).
-Based on [the manual of Linux](https://man7.org/linux/man-pages/man7/ip.7.html), it looks like this:
+First, I need to understand how to create a `sockaddr_in` struct (variable `server_address`).

+Based on [the Linux manual](https://man7.org/linux/man-pages/man7/ip.7.html), the definition of the struct looks like this:

 ```cpp
 struct sockaddr_in {